-Past and present neutrino experiments have led to steadily improved measurements of the (squared) mass differences $\Delta m^2$ and the mixing angles for three neutrino species, although the absolute values of the neutrino masses remain unknown.
-These experiments as well as future planned measurements rely on observations of ionized short tracks produced by absorption of neutrinos by nuclei (nuclear recoil).
+Past and present neutrino experiments have led to steadily improved measurements of the (squared) mass differences Δm^2 and the mixing angles for three neutrino species, although the absolute values of the neutrino masses remain unknown.
+These experiments as well as future planned measurements rely on observations of ionized short tracks produced by absorption of (anti)neutrinos by nuclei (nuclear recoil).
 Experiments such as Kamiokande and SuperKamiokande are based on the observation of Cherenkov radiation, while others (SNO, Argon, Xenon) are based on the observation of individual flashes produced by the nuclear recoil.
 JUNO will observe both anti-neutrinos from nearby nuclear reactors as well as neutrinos of astrophysical origin.
-The former manifest themselves via the reaction $\bar{\nu}e + p \rightarrow n + e^+$ and the subsequent annihilation $e^+ + e^- \rightarrow 2\gamma$ , while the relevant reaction in the second case is $\nu_e + n \rightarrow p + e^-$ .
-Only the latter process produces a signal similar to the one expected with the present proposal, but the important fact is that such recoils can be observed by JUNO.
+The former manifest themselves via the reaction $\bar{\nu}e + p \rightarrow$ $n + e^+$ with the subsequent annihilation $e^+ + e^- \rightarrow 2\gamma$ and neutron capture, while the most relevant reaction in the second case is $v_e + n \rightarrow p + e^-$.
+Only the latter process produces a signal similar to the one expected with the present proposal, but the crucial fact is that neutrinos will not produce a sequence of recoils along a straight line, so such signals should be easy to discriminate with the JUNO detector.
 Just like for other underground experiments, the main background consists of cosmic relativistic muons and the natural radioactivity of surrounding rocks.
-To eliminate this background the JUNO experiment has an outer shell consisting of a water tank that provides a veto to muons by the Cherenkov radiation and shields the central detector from the natural radioactivity.
+As we already mentioned, JUNO can manage to eliminate such background.

-Assuming the cross section of the nucleus to be of the order of $10^{-30}$ m and the density of carbon atoms in the scintillator liquid to be $5 \cdot 10^{28}$ m-3 we can estimate the number of recoils per distance as
+We focus below on the collisions with nuclei and leave the calculations of the amount of light coming from electronic excitations and ionizations for future investigation.
+Assuming the cross section of the nucleus to be of the order of 10^{-30} m2 and the density of carbon atoms in the scintillator liquid to be $5 \cdot 10^{28}$ m-3 we can estimate the number of recoils per distance as

-$$P \sim 5 \cdot 10^{-2} \text{ m}^{-1}.$$ (3)
+$$P \sim 5 \cdot 10^{-2} \,\mathrm{m}^{-1}$$ .
+(3)

 We stress that the geometric cross section represents a very conservative estimate, which would be valid only for a short range force.
 This number may significantly underestimate the actual rate because electromagnetic interactions are long range.
-Sufficiently close to the nucleus where the nuclear charge is no longer screened by electrons we should more properly assume a Rutherfordlike cross section rather than a pointlike cross section, for instance by extending the geometric cross section to a ball of the radius of the order of the innermost electron orbit.
+Sufficiently close to the nucleus where the nuclear charge is no longer screened by electrons we should more properly assume a Rutherford-like cross section rather than a pointlike cross section, for instance by extending the geometric cross section to a ball of the radius of the order of the innermost electron orbit.
 On the other hand, the momentum transfer to a nucleus can be smaller than the estimate (2).
 Nevertheless, already with this minimal assumption we can calculate the probability of N recoils over length L, which is given by a Poisson distribution

-$$p_N = \frac{(PL)^N}{N!} \mathrm{e}^{-PL}.$$ (4)
+$$p_N = \frac{(PL)^N}{N!} e^{-PL}.$$ (4)